visgl/deck.gl/docs/layers/tile-layer.md

 ##### `extent` (Array, optional)

 If provided, the layer will load and render the tiles in this box when underzoomed.
-The box is of the form [left, top, right, bottom]
+The box is of the form `[minX, minY, maxX, maxY]`.

 - Default: null